-TaylorMade has delivered some of the most stunning forged irons and cavity-backed irons over the last decade.
+TaylorMade has delivered some of the top forged irons and cavity-backed irons over the last decade.
 The TaylorMade P790 only just shades the TaylorMade P770’s in looks and performance.

 A soft 8620 carbon steel hollow body design is linked to a high-strength forged 4140 carbon steel WrapFace.
 The design combines the muscle back styling with an internal cavity that is filled with TaylorMade’s SpeedFoam ultra-light urethane foam injected inside the head.